BigglesZX/react-sanity-image/README.md

 />
 ```

-It also supports `builderOptions` which will be applied to all URLs that are created:
+It also supports `builderOptions` like `Img` does, which will be applied to all URLs that are created:

 ```jsx
 <Picture